lee-b/parakeet-api-server/README.md

 # Parakeet STT API Server

+Project is somewhat experimental.
+I can only provide minimal support.

 A high-performance Speech-to-Text API server using NVIDIA's Parakeet TDT 0.6B v3 model with CPU and ONNX int8 support.

 ## Features